English français deutsch italiano norsk português español Dutch Japanese Russian Chinese Korean Swedish Arabic

 ...............................
 Kathryn Watts

-Footnote: a wealth of information about the Aborigine people is to be found at AIATSIS - http://www.aiatsis.gov.au - an independent Commonwealth Government statutory authority devoted to Aboriginal and Torres Strait Islander studies.
+Footnote: a wealth of information about the Aborigine people is to be found at AIATSIS - https://aiatsis.gov.au/ - an independent Commonwealth Government statutory authority devoted to Aboriginal and Torres Strait Islander studies.
 AIATSIS is Australia's premier institution for information about the cultures and lifestyles of Aboriginal and Torres Strait Islander peoples and has a comprehensive range of links to other related Internet resources.

-Our thanks to Michael Crowley, Principal Information Officer at Queensland Education for referring us to AIATSIS, to Nova Cavallaro in the South Australia Government for information provided, and to Dr Geoffrey Gray, A/Deputy Director of Research at AIATSIS for kindly clarifying certain issues associated with this article.
+Our thanks to Michael Crowley, Principal Information Officer at Queensland Education for referring us to AIATSIS, to Nova Cavallaro in the South Australia Government for information provided,

-Please note that Kathryn's perceptions of what she encounters in her travels are uniquely her own and are included on our site to give additional perspectives on the lives of people in very different cultures.
-On this occasion because of a number of complex issues, we wanted to include some more-detailed background information and accord our thanks to the people mentioned above, for providing this.
+Please note that Kathryn's perceptions of what she encounters in her travels are uniquely her own and are included on our site to give additional perspectives

-Roving Reporter - Index 1 2 3 4 5 6 7 8 9 e-mail: kathryn (at) happychild.org.uk
+Roving Reporter - Index 1 2 3 4 5 6 7 8 9 return to Latest Site News

 Schools Interchange - links to governments, education departments, schoolnets and schools across the USA, Canada, Caribbean, Pacific, Australasia, Asia, Europe and the UK, includes Orkneys, Shetlands, Skye etc.